Saints And Sinners HIST4023

 By the end of this course, students should be able to:

-10. demonstrate the ability to make a brief oral presentation of arguments and evidence relating to an historical question in a manner which encourages discussion.
+■ Make a brief oral presentation of arguments and evidence relating to an historical question in a manner which encourages discussion.